 Following breakfast this morning we visit the Archaeological Museum in Heraklion, which brings together archaeological finds from all over Crete, covering over 5500 years of the island’s history.

 We then travel five kilometres out of town and 4000 years back in time, as we visit a famous relic of the oldest known civilization in Europe.
-The Palace of Knossos, center of the Minoan Civilization, will leave us breathless as we wonder over the technology and facilities of that period.
+The Palace of Knossos, centre of the Minoan Civilization, will leave us breathless as we wonder over the technology and facilities of that period.

 We will enjoy some sightseeing and, time permitting, a relaxed walk in Heraklion, the capital city of Crete, before we return to the hotel.
 The evening is at leisure.